speculatrix/tvh_radio/README.md

 Yet Another Pi Radio application

+A streaming radio client for a TV Headend server which will be expanded to play other streams.

 # Purpose

-This project is for allowing a Raspberry Pi to be used as a radio-like appliance, streaming from a TV Headend server or from a list of URLs (TBD).
+This project allows any linux device (actually, anything that can run Python3), such as a Raspberry Pi, to be used as a radio-like appliance, streaming from a TV Headend server or from a list of URLs (TBD).

-That said, it isn't limited to being run on a Pi, you can run it anywhere you can run Python.
-I use it on my laptop which runs Fedora, but it should run on any linux distro which supports a modern python3.

-The software here is a command line interface, so that the Pi can be used headless with just a keyboard.
-This project will be expanded to include instructions on fitting into a re-purposed radio shell, and setting the Pi to boot straight into this application.

 I wrote this partly to stretch my python skills, but mostly because I wanted to be able to turn a Raspberry Pi0/W into the basis of a streaming receiver.

-This one is a little different.
+## USP

+There are many radio streaming programs around, why is this one different?

 * Firstly, it understands the TV Headend API, thus allowing you to use a TVH server as a radio source.
 * Secondly, it can speak to tell you the channel you're about to play.
-* Thirdly, it can tell you the time.
+* Thirdly, it can speak the current time and date

+The speaking function uses Google's text to speech engine.

+## Usage

+You can use this on a Pi, or a linux desktop or laptop, as it should run on any linux distro which supports a modern python3.

+Please drop me a note if you've made it work on Windows, thanks!

+The software here is a command line interface, so that the Pi can be used headless with just a keyboard.
+This project will be expanded to include instructions on fitting into a re-purposed radio shell, and setting the Pi to boot straight into this application.

 # Installation